mvavassori/flockcounter/README.md

 10. **Air (for development):**
     The `.air.toml` file configures the `air` tool for hot-reloading during development.
 This allows for faster development cycles.

-## Integration

-To integrate FlockCounter into your website, include the tracking script in your HTML: